arungudelli/python.shiksha/content/en/tips/sort-dictionary-by-values.md

 Yes, you heard it right we can use `lambda` functions inside the `key` function to solve our purpose of sorting a dictionary.

-`Lambda` functions are anonymous, nameless functions in python and by using these functions we can override the use of operator modules and `itemgetter()` method.
+`Lambda` functions are anonymous, nameless functions in Python and by using these functions we can override the use of operator modules and `itemgetter()` method.

 ```
 sample_dict={"India":'Delhi', "England": 'London', "Australia": 'Canberra', "Russia": 'Moscow'}